ojas98/Blinkit_Sales_Analysis_Excel_Dashboard/README.md

 1️⃣ **Download the Excel file** from this repository
 2️⃣ Open the file in **Microsoft Excel (2016 or later)**
 3️⃣ Use **slicers** to filter and interact with the data
-4️⃣ Analyze sales trends and customer feedback for business insights
+4️⃣ Analyze sales trends based on items, tier 1, 2 and 3 cities.

 ---